Schedule Content Sample Clauses

 Schedule Content.
 The Products, period of use, Installation Site and other transaction-specific conditions shall be mutually agreed between RSA and Customer in the form of an evaluation or loan schedule referencing this Master Agreement, and the signed schedule shall be considered the equivalent of a Customer purchase order under this Master Agreement.

 Schedule Content.
-Each Schedule must specify: (A) for each Settlement Interval, the MW of Energy scheduled to be delivered to Buyer from the Entitlement; and (B) for each hour, the MW scheduled to be reserved for Buyer’s use of each Ancillary Service from the Entitlement.
-Buyer must included any bids, including quantities, for the Balancing Energy Up and Balancing Energy Down Ancillary Services on the Schedule.
+Each schedule must specify, for each Settlement Interval, subject to the scheduling limits in subsection (iv) below, the MW of Energy scheduled to be delivered to Buyer from the Entitlement and the MW of Non-Spinning Reserve Service to be scheduled from the Entitlement.

 Schedule Content.
 The Infrastructure Products, period of use, Installation Site, and other transaction-specific conditions will be stated in an evaluation, loan, or rental schedule referencing this AGREEMENT.